Skip to contents

 The essential columns for a genotype table to work with downstream AMRgen functions are:

-• Name: character string giving the sample name, used to link to sample names in the phenotype file (this column can have a different name, in which case you’ll need to make sure it is the first column in the dataframe OR pass its name to the functions using geno_sample_col)
+• id: character string giving the sample name, used to link to sample names in the phenotype file (this column can have a different name, in which case you’ll need to make sure it is the first column in the dataframe OR pass its name to the functions using geno_sample_col)

 • marker: character string giving the name of the genetic marker detected